invictus-ir/Microsoft-Extractor-Suite/docs/source/installation/Installation.rst

 For scenarios requiring application permissions (e.g., accessing multiple users' mailboxes or certain APIs):

-1. Register an application in Azure AD (see "Authentication Methods" section for details)
+1. Register an application in Entra
 2. Grant necessary permissions and admin consent
 3. Connect using application credentials: